veselosky/veselosky.me/content/index.rst

 Systems Architect, Web Applications
 ============================================================

 Hello!
 I'm Vince Veselosky, a systems architect and builder of web applications.
 In my career I have focused on software systems, but I am interested in dynamic systems of all types, especially complex adaptive systems.
+I love the media business, because multi-sided markets are complex systems by nature.

 My career has given me the opportunity to play many roles in the course of technical product development, including software developer, solution